appgate/conkolla/security.md

 3. If your application is running on an Amazon EC2 instance, IAM role for Amazon EC2.
 4. If your application uses an ECS task definition or RunTask API operation, IAM role for tasks

+In the illustration we are using IAM role, which is the most recommended way.

 See also the companion [kmstool cli](./kmstool.md)